GRIN2A

 Below is a summary for the GRIN2A gene observed in research publications.
 This is not meant to take the place of medical advice.

-What is GRIN2A-related disorder?
+What is GRIN2A-related syndrome?

 Key Role